regen-network/regen-ledger/x/group/README.md

-is recommended is to have a single master group account for a given group, and then to create separate group accounts with different decision policies and delegate the desired permissions to from the master account to those "sub-accounts" using the `msg_authorization` module.
+is recommended is to have a single master group account for a given group, and then to create separate group accounts with different decision policies and delegate the desired permissions to from the master account to those "sub-accounts" using the `x/authz` module.

 ## Decision Policy